bahlolab/FoundHaplo/Documentation/Parallel processing.md

 * FoundHaplo_DIR : FoundHaplo directory i.e path/FoundHaplo
 * TEST_SAMPLES_FILE : Path to .txt file with test sample IDs
 * CONTROL_SAMPLES_FILE :  Path to .txt file with control sample IDs
 * CHUNK_SIZE: Number of samples in one chunk.
-We recommend a CHUNK_SIZE of 1000 sample names if the test cohort has more than 50,000 samples and CHUNK_SIZE of 100 otherwise.
+We recommend a CHUNK_SIZE of 1000 sample names.

 3. Nextflow pipeline requires below scripts and files which are in /FoundHaplo/scripts/run_nextflow/.